-EU Air Safety List: Questions and answers on air carriers subject to an operating ban in the EU
+EU Air Safety List: Questions and answers on air carriers that are restricted from operating within the European Union.

 What is the EU Air Safety List?

 The EU Air Safety List (ASL - formerly referred to as the "EU blacklist") is a list of air carriers from non-EU countries which do not fulfil the necessary international safety standards.
 The carriers on the ASL are banned from operating to, in and from the EU.
 Also, carriers which do not operate to the EU can be put on the ASL, in order to warn the public travelling outside of the EU about their unsafe status.
 If the safety authorities of a third country are not able to fulfil their international safety oversight obligations, all the carriers of such country can be put on the ASL.